Little sign of battle in Egypt's Sinai region

 | SHAIKH ZUWAID, Egypt

-Hundreds of troops and dozens of military vehicles had reached al-Arish, the main administrative centre in North Sinai, security sources said on Thursday.
+Hundreds of troops and dozens of military vehicles had reached al-Arish, the main administrative center in North Sinai, security sources said on Thursday.

 But residents interviewed later in Shaikh Zuwaid and surrounding villages said they had seen no sign of fighting.